gianniprocida/kube-secret-fetch-automation/README.txt

-### How to run it?###
+### How to Run ###

+Follow these steps to build a Docker image, create Kubernetes resources, and run a pod.

-# Build the image on the current working directory
+# Build the docker image

 docker build -t giprocida/axual-debug:1.0 .

-# Create a role resource
+# Create a role resource named 'pod-listing-role' with specific permission

-kubectl create role pod-listing-role --verb=get,list --resource=pods,secrets --namespace=kafka
+kubectl create role pod-listing-role \
+  --verb=get,list \
+  --resource=pods,secrets \
+  --namespace=kafka \
   --dry-run=client -o yaml > my-role.yaml

 # Create a rolebinding resource that binds the pod-listing-role to the default ServiceAccount

 kubectl create rolebinding pod-listing-binding \
   --role=pod-listing-role \
   --serviceaccount=kafka:default \